All about snakes

 Predators

 Snakes are prey for birds, skunks, opossums, raccoons, fish, other reptiles, minks, ferrets, and house cats.
-Humans take a large toll on their populations.
 Their most significant threat is habitat loss.
+Humans take a toll on them, as well.

-Snakes just want to get away from humans and will quickly do it given half a chance.
+Snakes want to escape from humans and will quickly do it, given a chance.
 A cornered snake will be frightened and express it by hissing and shaking its tail.
-(The shaking tail may rustle nearby brush and sound like the rattles of a rattlesnake.
-Many harmless snakes are killed because of this.)
-Because it’s trapped, a snake may advance as a bluff to try to scare the individual away.
+(The shaking tail may rustle nearby brush and sound like the rattles of a rattlesnake—many harmless snakes are killed because of this.)
+Because it’s trapped, the snake may advance as a bluff to try to scare the individual away.
 If that fails, it may eventually strike.
-A snake can strike forward about half the length of its body.
+A snake can lunge forward about half the length of its body.
+When encountering a snake, just slowly move out of its way and all will end well for each of you.

 More reading: